-Some of my friends just don’t like drinking their H2O.
-Some people can only drink water if it is icy-cold… for others, it has to be cool but not room-temperature… and I’ve known quite a few people who say that they “just don’t like the taste” of water.
+Some of my friends just don’t love H2O.
+Some folks can only drink water if it is icy-cold… for others, it has to be cool but not room-temperature… and I’ve heard quite a few people say that they “just don’t like the taste” of water.

 All preferences aside, our bodies need to get hydration from somewhere.
-Although many animals (I’m looking at you, Dromedary) can go for a while without taking a drink, we humans aren’t prepared to store all the water we need.
+Although many animals (I’m looking at you, Dromedary) can go for a while without a drink, humans aren’t prepared to store up all the water we need.

 H2O and You

 You may have heard reminders about drinking water, during our current heat wave.
-You especially need to stay hydrated if you:
+We especially need to stay hydrated if we’re:

-- Work outside or spend time in the sun
+- Working outside or spending time in the sun

-- Are taking any kind of medications that cause frequent urination
+- Taking any kind of medication that causes frequent urination

 How to make hydration more appealing

-Technology has made it easier to keep a cold drink chilled!
+Technology has made it easier to keep cold drinks chilled!
 Tervis cups (or similar brands) are a great invention.
-They come in many different sizes, you can get a cup sporting the logo of your favorite team, and although they’re not perfect, they do seem to keep a beverage cool longer than a regular cup.
+They come in many different sizes; you can get a cup sporting the logo of your favorite team; and though they’re not perfect, they seem to keep a beverage cool longer than a regular cup.

-Reusable water bottles (stainless steel or otherwise) are easy to find in stores nowadays.
+Reusable water bottles (stainless steel or otherwise) are easy to find nowadays.
 Part of their appeal is that they’re environmentally friendly, as compared to single-use plastic water bottles.
-And if you set a goal to drink a certain number of refills per day, that can help you to keep track of your own water intake.
+Set a goal to drink a certain number of refills per day — this will help you keep track of your water intake.

 [Reaching over, grabbing my Tervis cup, and telling myself to follow my own advice]… If you’re engaged in a task, such as writing a blog post, you could set a goal to take a drink of water after each paragraph 🙂